 When cardiomyopathy develops as a way to compensate for some other underlying disease like hypertension or valve diseases, it’s called secondary cardiomyopathy, but when it develops all by itself it’s called a primary cardiomyopathy.

-Restrictive cardiomyopathy describes when the heart muscle is restricted, meaning that it becomes stiffer and less compliant.
-However, the muscles and size of the ventricles stay about the same size, or only get slightly enlarged.
+Restrictive cardiomyopathy is where the heart muscle is restricted, meaning it becomes stiffer and less compliant.
+The muscles and size of the ventricles, though, stay about the same or maybe they only get slightly enlarged.

-Normally, when blood fills the ventricles, they’re compliant; this means that they stretch out and allow more blood to fill in.
-When blood fills restricted ventricles, however, they can’t expand as much as they’re supposed to.
-Because stiffer, less compliant ventricles prevent the ventricles from stretching, less blood fills into the ventricle, which means the heart starts to fail to pump out enough blood to the body.
-Thus, restrictive cardiomyopathy causes heart failure; since filling happens during diastole, we call this a type of diastolic heart failure.
+Normally, when blood fills the ventricles, they’re compliant so they stretch out and allow more blood to fill in.
+When blood fills into restricted ventricles, though, they aren’t allowed to expand.
+So stiffer, less compliant ventricles means that the ventricles can’t stretch, and less blood fills into the ventricle, which means the heart’s starts to fail to pump out enough blood to the body.
+So restrictive cardiomyopathy causes heart failure, and since filling happens during diastole, we say this is a type of diastolic heart failure.

-Now, several mechanisms can lead to stiffer heart muscles and restrictive cardiomyopathies.
-One of mechanisms is amyloidosis.
-Amyloids are proteins that have been misfolded; once misfolded, they become insoluble, and can deposit in various tissues and organs, making these tissues less compliant.
+Now several mechanisms can lead to stiffer heart muscles and restrictive cardiomyopathies.
+One of these is amyloidosis.
+Amyloids are proteins that have been misfolded, and once misfolded they become insoluble and can deposit in various tissues and organs, making them less compliant.